Battle of Pteria: Battle

 Both armies met in the vicinity of the fallen city.
-Cyrus was said to have been heavily outnumbered, with only 25,000 men against what is said to have been near a 100,000 (though this is likely an exaggeration).
-Fierce urban combat followed, during which Cyrus and Croesus both personally lead teams of troops into the streets of the abandoned city.
-Cyrus' leadership and bravery, along with the refusal of the Persian Immortals to retreat when pressed, is said to allowed the Persians to hold off.
+Cyrus was said to have been heavily outnumbered, with only 25,000 men against what is said to have been near 100,000 (though this is likely an exaggeration).
+Fierce urban combat followed, during which Cyrus and Croesus both personally led teams of troops into the streets of the abandoned city.
+Cyrus' leadership and bravery, along with the refusal of the Persian Immortals to retreat when pressed, is said to have allowed the Persians to hold off.
 The urban fighting continued till nightfall, but was inconclusive.
 Both sides sustained considerable casualties; in the aftermath, the outnumbered Croesus withdrew across the Halys.
 The retreat of Croesus was a strategic decision to suspend operations using winter to his advantage, awaiting the arrival of reinforcements from his allies the Babylonians, the Egyptians and particularly the Spartans.
-This would prove to have been a mistake, as Cyrus was able to quickly follow in his enemy's wake while the main Persian army (still mustering) assembled.
+This would prove to be a mistake, as Cyrus was able to quickly follow in his enemy's wake while the main Persian army (still mustering) assembled.